hippiehunter/dblbook/src/common/variables.md

 ## Records
 `**Added this heading because a "Groups" heading was added below` Within the data division, records are structured data containers that can be either named or unnamed.
 They can hold multiple related data items of various types, but they differ from the aggregate data structures in other languages in that they represent an instance as well as a type definition.
 The compiler doesn't require you to put ENDRECORD `**keywords in all caps (like doc)?
 Sure would help with DATA` at the end of a record but it is considered good form.
-Records are considered a top-level declaration within the data division, so while you can nest groups within records, you cannot nest records within records. `**Move the endrecord-not-required-but-good-form statement with the first code example that includes it?`
+Records are considered a top-level declaration within the data division, so while you can nest groups within records, you cannot nest records within records.

 #### Named vs Unnamed Records
 The existence of both named and unnamed records can be a little confusing for developers new to DBL.
 When should you use one over the other?
 Named records have two use cases.
 The first is code clarity.
 If you have a lot of fields, grouping them by purpose can make it easier to reason about them.
-The second and much more complex use is when you want to refer to all of the data as a single variable`"...refer to multiple fields with a single variable"?`.
-That last sentence is doing a lot of heavy lifting, so let's unpack it`**mixed metaphor - maybe something like "There is a lot to this last use case, so let's unpack it`.
+The second and much more complex use is when you want to refer to all of the data with a single variable.
+There is a lot to this last use case, so let's unpack it.

-`**Would a space before every closing ) or ] in the ascii art text prevent the ) or ] from stepping on the previous character?`
+`***ADD example with ENDRECORD`
 ```svgbob
 +---------------------------------------------------+
 | EmployeeRecord                                    |